xz-ding/APPRAISE/README.md

 [Github repository](https://github.com/xz-ding/APPRAISE)

-(The repository contains the latest version of APPRAISE package and demo notebooks.)
+The repository contains the latest version of APPRAISE package, Colab-APPRAISE notebook, and demo notebooks.

 ## Related resources

 [ColabFold](https://github.com/sokrypton/ColabFold)

-(ColabFold provides a panel of user-friendly tools for structure modeling that are used by APPRAISE.)
+ColabFold provides a panel of user-friendly tools for structure modeling that are used by APPRAISE.